gvwilson/sensibleadventures/misc/bear-02.md

 mill, where the door to the loading dock had once been.
 And on the raft---

 "Ogmin!"
-Prince Lormay cried.
+Prince Thokmay cried.
 His sister was sitting in the middle of the raft next to a crude lean-to.
 She had drawn up her knees and buried her face in them.
 She still had her nightdress on, and a too-large coat and a ragged pair of boots that looked like some poor beggar's cast-offs.
 Nothing was left of her long, beautiful hair except stubble.

 At the sound of her brother's voice her head shot up.
-"Lormay!" she cried.
-"Oh, Lormay!"
+"Thokmay!" she cried.
+"Oh, Thokmay!"

-Without thinking Prince Lormay shook off Sergeant Gyalpa's arm and started to run.
+Without thinking Prince Thokmay shook off Sergeant Gyalpa's arm and started to run.
 He only got a few paces before Rust butted him in the back with her head and sent him sprawling.